Skip to main content

 Customer tracking software and reporting tools let you measure and analyse customer history, behaviour and customer service metrics.
 This data is essential because it tracks how many requests you receive, how many tickets are open, when agents manage those tickets and how satisfied the customer is with the experience.
 Most service desks with customer tracking and reporting tools will also auto-generate graph reports for simple viewing and analysis.

-How it works for Zendesk: Zendesk provides omnichannel analytics that allows teams to drill into the metrics to better understand what’s behind the numbers.
+How it works with Zendesk: Zendesk provides omnichannel analytics that allows teams to drill into the metrics to better understand what’s behind the numbers.
 After implementing Zendesk, cosmetics retailer Lush achieved a 92% CSAT and increased its return on investment (ROI) by 369% in less than one year.

 “Prior to Zendesk, I believe reporting out of customer care was sparse [to] non-existent.”